aweeks3/SISRIS/README.md

 # How can I participate in SISRIS?

 Workshop participation at either of the conferences is by application to this site: [SISRIS WORKSHOP REGISTRATION](https://tntech.co1.qualtrics.com/jfe/form/SV_bKrV3uJMACTDIkS). **Participation stipends should be available from the NSF award to defray the cost of attending the workshop.**  For  ASB, these include 19 stipends @ $325 and 6 stipends @ $625, the latter designated to support individuals from groups underrepresented in science.
 For Botany, these include 22 stipends @ $500 and 8 stipends @ $1000.
-Limited funds should also be available defray the cost of family dependent-care, if requested.
+Limited funds should also be available to defray the cost of family dependent-care, if requested.
 All stipends are dispersed after workshop events.

 Symposium attendence is open to all conference participants.
 Confirmed invited speakers and their titles are posted below.
 Inquiries about SISRIS may be directed to SISRIS2023[at]gmail[dot]com.